 Los Angeles symmastia treatment surgeon, Dr. Steven Teitelbaum, is an expert in breast revision surgery in general, and symmastia in particular.
 He has treated patients from all around Santa Monica, Los Angeles, Beverly Hills, and even from overseas.
 He has written an original article on treating symmastia in the most important plastic surgery journal, has published a book chapter teaching surgeons how to do it, and has taught a course on it at the biggest plastic surgery meeting.

 There are a variety of techniques for treating symmastia, and no one technique works for all patients.
 With his experience and expertise in all of the various methods, he can give you your best chance at getting your symmastia corrected.
 One technique closes off the unwanted portion of the pocket in which the implant sits (“the capsule”) with special stitches; this is called a “capsulorraphy.”
-The method also depends upon whether the implants was in front of the muscle or behind the muscle.
+The method also depends upon whether the implants were in front of the muscle or behind the muscle.

 Another technique is the “neosubpectoral pocket” or “neosubglandular pocket”.
 This is a new technique which Dr. Teitelbaum has written about and taught to other surgeons, and it is based upon using the body’s own tissues to close off the pocket.
-If there is an instance when tissue is weak, Dr. Teitelbaum can reinforce it with an acellular dermal matrix (ADM), such as Alloderm® or Strattice, or it can involve the use of a mesh such as Seri or Galaflex.
+If there is an instance when tissue is weak, Dr. Teitelbaum can reinforce it with an acellular dermal matrix (ADM), such as Alloderm® or Strattice, or it can involve the use of a mesh such as Seri Scaffolding or Galaflex.
 A critical component for many patients is accepting a smaller implant.
 The best repair in the world cannot hold up against a significant amount of pressure from a large implant.
 This is something that Dr. Teitelbaum will discuss with you at length in his Santa Monica office during your symmastia consultation.